jsyang/celestial/README.md

 ## TODO for v1.2

+- friendly units show stats
+    - receiving damage = show health bars
+    - manufacturing / refining = show progress bar

 - improve + extend fighter AI
     - land on planet
     - land on spaceport
+    - move to point and be at rest

 ## TODO for v1.3

-- units receiving damage show health bars
 - improve + extend fighter AI
     - aggression level (proximity to target)
     - retarget when current attackTarget is dead / objective met